 What do Bill Gates, Steve Jobs, Eric Schmidt, and Michael Phelps all have in common (besides achieving incredible success)?
 They’ve all received help from coaches, even well into their careers.
 In fact, they’ve attributed much of their success to what their coaches taught them.
 For example, Schmidt, former CEO of Google, says of leadership coaching: “A coach listens to the situation, figures out what everyone’s doing, and helps you figure out how to be successful.”
 Phelps explained the help he received more succinctly: “My coach removed the word ‘can’t’ from my vocabulary.”

-Companies and individuals who find themselves struggling will want to look at leadership coaching, as it improves performance at work, produces greater feelings of self-confidence, betters communication, and creates stronger personal and professional relationships.
-Read on to learn more about the basics of leadership coaching, the many benefits it provides, the steps coaching involves, some tips on how to implement it, and further instruction on what it does not include.
+Companies and individuals who find themselves struggling will want to look at this type of professional development, as it improves performance at work, produces greater feelings of self-confidence, betters communication, and creates stronger personal and professional relationships.
+Read on to learn more about the basics of leadership coaching, the many benefits it provides, the steps to becoming a good coach, and some tips on how to implement them.

 For those wanting to reach their full potential, either individually or as a team, leadership coaching can help.
 Besides the benefits listed above, a leadership coach teaches people skills to resolve workplace conflict, strategies for reaching company goals, how to increase job satisfaction, and ways to improve their emotional intelligence.
 Leadership coaching makes for more well-rounded workers, creating leaders throughout an organization.
 This, in turn, makes the organization more agile and able to solve problems quickly and smoothly.

-The benefits of leadership coaching can be measured as well.
+The benefits of organizational leadership coaching can be measured as well.
 According to one study from the Human Capital Institute, more than half (51 percent) of companies reporting a strong coaching culture had higher revenue than companies without it.
 The International Society for Performance Improvement even found that leadership coaching has an impressive 221 percent return on investment.
-It’s clear that leadership coaching isn’t just about creating well-rounded workers.
+It’s clear that this type of professional development isn’t just about creating well-rounded workers.
 It also makes financial sense.

 Different Types of Leadership Coaching